sunfishcode/c-ward/eyra/README.md

   </p>
 </div>

-eyra is a package that supports building Rust programs implemented entirely in Rust.
+Eyra is a package that supports building Rust programs implemented entirely in Rust.

 ## Quick start